auth0/docs/articles/appliance/cli/backing-up-the-appliance.md

 # How to Back Up Appliance Instances Using the CLI

-You may use Appliance CLI to perform a MongoDB backup on a specific node.
+You may use Appliance CLI to perform a backup on a specific node.

 ## Prior to Beginning the Backup